jpsantostefano/body-mass-index-calculator/README.md

 In the future, I would like to:

-- Add a calories and protein counter consumed per day.
+- To add a spreadsheet in which the user enters the meals eaten during the day and automatically calculates and showing the total of calories and proteins ingested.

-- Add colours to the program.
+- To include educational information about the importance of BMI and tips for maintaining a healthy weight.

-- Add more ASCII art and formatting to the program.
+- To add colours and more ASCII art and formatting to the program.

 ---